 - Late in Tales of the Abyss, Sync, while encountering the heroes, taunts them about how they haven't found the Jewel of Lorelei (which, unbeknownst to anyone at this point, is currently inside Luke).
 When Luke fires back and says the villains haven't found it yet, Sync replies that if no one finds it, his side will keep the upper hand.

-- Meta example from the Fire Emblem series: the Spiteful A.I. enemy wins if they kill a single one of your soldiers, even if you were just about to accomplish your objective, because, let's face it, you're gonna Rage Quit and restart the chapter because you love your quirky soldiers won't you?
+- Meta example from the Fire Emblem series: the Spiteful A.I. enemy wins if they kill a single one of your soldiers, even if you were just about to accomplish your objective, because, let's face it, you're gonna Rage Quit and restart the chapter because you love your quirky soldiers, don't you?

 - In the challenge mode of Blast Ball in Metroid Prime: Federation Force, ending any match in a tie results in a game over.

-- Similarly to the Federation Force example above, Dissidia Final Fantasy (2015) will result in everyone losing if the time runs out.
+- Dissidia Final Fantasy (2015) will result in everyone losing if the time runs out.
 While not exactly this trope in multiplayer, it is most certainly this in offline play as one loss in arcade mode sends you right back to the start.

 - In the Empires spinoffs of Dynasty Warriors and Samurai Warriors, one of the conditions for losing when invading another kingdom is to time to expire.
 If, on the other hand, the player is defending their own kingdom from invasion, they have a secondary victory condition in allowing time to expire; so long as they do not die or allow their own main base to be taken, they can win without having to take the enemy's main base.